User Management

 The initial password of a default admin user is defined by using an environment variable CYBUS_INITIAL_ADMIN_USER_PASSWORD which contains the initial password as base-64 encoded string.
 (In versions earlier than 1.0.80, the initial password was set directly as value of this environment variable, but starting with 1.0.80, it must be given as base-64 encoded string, to avoid any issues with potential variable substitutions.)

 The default initial password is admin (see also Environment Variables).
-If there is a non-default password policy set, this initial password must fulfil this policy, otherwise the initial set-up of the Connectware will fail.
+If there is a non-default password policy set, this initial password must fulfill this policy, otherwise the initial set-up of Connectware will fail.
 In any case it is strongly recommended to change the initial password after the first login.

-Mutual TLS works only over the mqtts connection scheme and needs a certificate created with a Common Name (CN) that matches a Connectware username with grant type certificate.
-When using Mutual TLS no username and password are required for authentication as the posession of the certificate implies right to access the Broker.
+Mutual TLS works only over the MQTT connection scheme and needs a certificate created with a Common Name (CN) that matches a Connectware username with grant type certificate.
+When using Mutual TLS no username and password are required for authentication as the possession of the certificate implies the right to access the Broker.

 • Subscriptions are permitted on the topics with the read permission.